What is Sales development?

 If you’re a sports fan, you will appreciate this analogy.

 Here you are.
 A superstar playing collegiate football.
-You have broken every possible record for passing, running, interceptions, and awarded the Heisman trophy.
+As a quarterback, you have broken every possible record for passing, interceptions, and rushing.
+You are awarded the Heisman trophy.
 Oh yeah!
 You’re picked up by the New England Patriots.
-Your pumped up.
+You’re all pumped up.
 You walk into training camp with a “hot” head.
-Your teammates can feel the arrogance.
+Your teammates can feel your arrogance.

 All Units Report In